-Linux Mint offers two unrar packages.
+Linux Mint offers two unrar packages with different capabilities and licensing.
 The proprietary unrar package handles all RAR formats including RAR5, while unrar-free provides an open-source alternative with limited format support.

 | Feature | unrar (Proprietary) | unrar-free (GPL) |